chrisjeng/left2die/README.md

-# Left 2 Die, Arcade Game in Starcraft II
+# Left 2 Die, Arcade Game in StarCraft II

 ## Prologue

+Left 2 Die is an Arcade Mini-game, made by Blizzard, in StarCraft II (also made by Blizzard).
+A typical game takes around 5 mins if you suck, or up to an hour if you kick ass as a duo.
+Playing solo, if you're great, you'll probably last no longer than ~30 mins.

 TODO